inanevin/LinaVG/README.md

 LinaVG's purpose is to provide you with an easy way to do low-level anti-aliased shape, line and text rendering.
 It does not provide any window management or input functionality, and it's not a GUI library.
 It assumes your application already has a graphics rendering backend and an application loop setup.

 With that in mind, you can use LinaVG to build both retained and immediate mode GUI applications/libraries.
-C

 LinaVG was initially made for [Lina Engine](https://www.github.com/inanevin/LinaEngine), however this library is completely decoupled from it.
 You can use LinaVG in your own projects with minimal dependencies.